-Working with Marmot Tours
+Working as a Marmot Tours Guide

 We rely on our team to bring a level of friendliness, organisation, professionalism and banter to the Marmot Tours holidays.

-You would need to have experience of running group holidays (not necessarily in road cycling), and of managing the day to day issues with the activity, client management, transport, accomodation and of course health and safety.
+Have experience of running group holidays (not necessarily in road cycling), and of managing the day to day issues with the activity, client management, transport, accomodation and of course health and safety.

 Essential Skills required are:

 - Excellent organisational skills